kellyjonbrazil/jc/docs/parsers/proc_version.md

 jc - JSON Convert `/proc/version` file parser

 > Note: This parser will parse `/proc/version` files that follow the
-> common format used by most popular distributions.
+> common format used by most popular linux distributions.

 Usage (cli):